MrSh3l8URN/MrSh3l8URN.github.io/README.md

 <br>

 ### 🛠 Status
-This site is under construction so some files attached to GitHub are not visible on the Website.
+This site is under construction, so some files attached to GitHub are not visible on the Website.

 <br>